Sail0rd/arch-avisto/README.md

    for instance, replace `https://versioning.advans-group.com/api/v4/projects/1495/packages/generic/bootscript/latest/bootscript` by `https://versioning.advans-group.com/api/v4/projects/1495/packages/generic/bootscript/<your short commit sha>/bootscript` in both lines.
 1. Run `su login` and verify all your changes are working properly
+1. Update the `CHANGELOG.md` with the new version and the changes
-1. If everything is to your liking you can unregister the wsl distro (using `wsl --unregister <distro-name>`), then ask someone to review your MR and you are good to go!
+1. If everything is to your liking you can unregister the wsl distro (using `wsl --unregister <distro-name>`), then ask someone to review your MR!
+1. Once happy, merge the MR and tag the merge commit on main, it'll create automatically a release and update the permalink

+> When someone changes the bootscript, there is no need to either release a new Arch Avisto image nor to redownload the tar for the new bootscrip to be used.